schipp/higher_order_correlations_c2/README.md

 #### Field data

-Field data $C_1$ correlations are hosted at University of Hamburg research data repository: [...](#)
+Field data $C_1$ correlations are hosted at University of Hamburg research data repository: [DOI:10.25592/uhhfdm.18152](https://doi.org/10.25592/uhhfdm.18152)

-Download and extract `correlations.zip` in the `data/` directory.
+Download the files and save them in the `data/` directory.

-The extracted files are
+The new files are

 - `correlations_for_c1_data.pt`: $C_1$ cross-correlations of all 1990 receiver stations with the master station in the center.
 Saved as a `torch.tensor` with shape `[1990, 3001]`.
 Sampling rate 5 Hz, 300 seconds of anti-causal and causal lapse time included.
-First dimension (the receiver stations) is sorted alphabetically.
+First dimension (the receiver stations) is sorted alphabetically by station name.
 Required for comparison of $C_1$ and $C_2$ wavefields.
 - `correlations_for_c2_data.pt`: $C_1$ cross-correlations of all 1990 receiver stations, including the master station, with the 304 auxiliary stations surrounding them.
 Saved as a `torch.tensor` with shape `[1990, 305, 3001]`.
 Sampling rate 5 Hz, 300 seconds of anti-causal and causal lapse time included.
-First dimension (the receiver stations) and second dimension (the auxiliary stations) are sorted alphabetically.
+First dimension (the receiver stations) and second dimension (the auxiliary stations) are sorted alphabetically by station name.
 The basis for computing $C_2$ correlations.

 These correlations are computed as described in the manuscript: ~4 weeks of continuous recordings are cut into 1-hr windows and spectrally whitened.
 All windows are cross-correlated and linearly stacked.
 No additional processing.